VBaldych/app-sms-auth/README.md

 ### Preparation

-The build is based on Docker, so you should have it on your local machine - https://docs.docker.com/compose/install/
+The build is based on Docker, so you should [install](https://docs.docker.com/compose/install/) it on your local machine

-If you use Windows, it's better to (install WSL)[https://documentation.ubuntu.com/wsl/en/latest/guides/install-ubuntu-wsl2/]
+If you use Windows, it's better to [install WSL](https://documentation.ubuntu.com/wsl/en/latest/guides/install-ubuntu-wsl2/)

 Also, we need [Postman Desktop](https://www.postman.com/downloads/) for testing API endpoint